michaelrgarcia/transfer-vision/README.md

 **Database**: Amazon DynamoDB

-I will likely get around to writing the frontend in a JavaScript framework such as React or Vue.
+I will likely get around to rewriting the frontend in a JavaScript framework such as React or Vue.

+For more information regarding the technical details of TransferVision, see the [documentation](https://github.com/michaelrgarcia/transfervision-docs)

 ## Use Cases